AnyBlok/anyblok_wms_base/doc/design_goals.rst

 Thanks to the flexibility of Anyblok, downstream developers are free to override anything from WMS Base, be it for quick workarounds or features.
-This means that within WMS Base, we have no need to rush for anythin we'd missed, bug or feature, even if it's crucial for one application that we happen to maintain.
+This means that within WMS Base, we have no need to rush for anything we'd missed, bug or feature, even if it's crucial for one application that we happen to maintain ourselves.

-In the case of features that end developers feel should be part of WMS Base, they can upstreamed later through pull requests, discussed, maybe become new optional bloks if not fit for the provided ones.
+In the case of features that end developers feel should be part of WMS Base, they can be upstreamed later through pull requests, discussed, maybe become new optional bloks if not fit for the provided ones.
 In the meanwhile, WMS Base quality won't be affected.

 PS: nobody's perfect, and we certainly aren't.
-If you feel that quality can be improved, feel free to tell us about it.
+If you feel that quality is lacking, and especially if you have proposals, feel free to tell us about it.